 Preschool Speech and Language

-SLPs have training to thoroughly assess and treat your child’s verbal expression (i.e., vocabulary and early grammar use), understanding of language, and speech sound inventory (i.e., the specific sounds that your child is and is not producing).
+Speech-language pathologists (SLPs) are trained to thoroughly assess and support your child’s communication skills, including verbal expression (such as vocabulary and early grammar development), language comprehension, and speech sound production (identifying which sounds your child is or isn’t using).

 • Coos, laughs, babbles, has different cries for different needs